mehtapriyesh/Analysing-IPL-with-Sampling-Distribution/README.md

 Analysis conducted using R and dataset from Kaggle IPL Dataset by Manas Garg (https://www.kaggle.com/manasgarg/ipl) For furher analysis, I've created my own scores dataset.
 I could've used the deliveries dataset to get scores per team, but this was just for brushing my web extraction skills.

-Some of the programs here are uneditted, you'll find final code on Kaggle Notebook linked above.
+You'll find final code on Kaggle Notebook linked above with all the interpretations.
+(There maybe some minor differences in the files here and those on the notebook.)

 Being a Statistics student, I am always excited about applying theoretical knowledge I acquire from my university at a real world level.
 Feel free to drop in an email at mehtapriyesh7401@gmail.com if you are unable to understand reasoning behind certain steps I've used in the program.